 NetEase, Inc is an internet content & information business with stocks listed in the US.
 NetEase shares (NTES) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$116.76 – an increase of 11.12% over the previous week.
+Its last market close was US$114.44 – a decrease of 2.96% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in NetEase